 Requiring slightly more training is a medical records technician position.
 These positions involve a knowledge of administrative and medical records programs.
-The average healthcare administration salary for a medical records technician is $36,200 per year (BLS, 2016).
-O*Net anticipates a 9% increase in job openings by the year 2024 (2016).
+The average healthcare administration salary for a medical records technician is $45,420 per year.
+In Maine this profession is projected to see a 5% increase between 2018 and 2028.

 A certificate in Maine health policy and management may serve you well if you want to become a health services manager.
-By 2024, demand for health services managers may jump 9% in Maine (O*Net, 2016).
-Throughout the state, health services managers claim an average annual income of $95,660 (BLS, 2016).
+Over the decade leading up to 2028, demand for health services managers is projected to jump by 9% in Maine.
+Throughout the state, health services managers claim an average annual income of $100,100.

 The journey to a health administration career may start right here.
 You just need to find a school that suits your needs.